-Widget XtAppCreateShell(name, application_class, widget_class, display, args, num_args)

-name Specifies the instance name of the shell widget.
-If name is NULL, the application name passed to XtDisplayInitialize is used.

-application_class Specifies the resource class string to be used in place of the widget class_name string when widget_class is applicationShellWidgetClass or a widget_class Specifies the widget class for the top-level widget (e.g., applicationShelldisplay Specifies the display for the default screen and for the resource database used to retrieve the shell widget resources.
+Widget XtAppCreateShell(name, application_class, widget_class, display, args, num_args) String name; String application class; WidgetClass widget_class; Display display; ArgList args; Cardinal num_args; Specifies the instance name of the shell widget.
+If name is NULL, the appliname cation name passed to XtDisplayInitialize is used. application_class Specifies the resource class string to be used in place of the widget class_name string when widget_class is applicationShellWidgetClass or a subclass thereof.
+Specifies the widget class for the top-level widget (e.g., applicationShellwidget_class WidgetClass).
+Specifies the display for the default screen and for the resource database used display to retrieve the shell widget resources.
+Specifies the argument list to override any other resource specifications. args Specifies the number of entries in the argument list. num_args